DS202-at-ISU/lab-1-lab1_team4/README.md

 Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+This is a line from RStudio. - Brennan Sauser

 This is a line from RStudio - Mohamed Bashier

 this was smooth once I figured out the terminal related stuff.
-THe process I went through was clone the rep and then add then commit.
+THe process I went through was clone the rep and then add then commit. honestly this took a little longer than expected, come to realize I was missing a singular button.
+I'm using InteliJ so there was a bit of searching for help.